-Ok fellow blue collar brain introverts, have you ever asked yourself “where are the jobs where I can work alone“?
+Ok fellow blue collar brain introverts, have you ever asked yourself “what are trades where you work alone“?

 I bet you have!

 Keep in mind, there is really no job that will have absolutely no interactions with other people.
 The careers listed below are some of the ones where the interaction will be considerably less than other careers.